 perform complex queries and analysis on large amounts of data.
 In this case, you can

-bind User A and User B to the resource pool named
+bind User A and User B to the resource group named

 source_a whose query type is

-Interactive, and bind User C to the resource pool named
+Interactive, and bind User C to the resource group named

 source_b whose query type is